Smoothed one-core and core--multi-shell regular black holes: Conclusion

 \section{Conclusion}

 A way to describe phenomenologically dark matter halos, stars, effects of noncommutativity and quantum corrections to stellar objects is to model them by extended mass distributions.

-A variety of such mass distributions as well as a charge distribution have been put forward for the sole purpose mentioned above.
+A variety of such mass distributions as well as charge distributions~\cite{comment,Weibull} have been put forward for the sole purpose mentioned above.
 To the best of our knowledge only a Gaussian mass distribution has received a two-fold application: Constructing noncommutative black holes and describing dark matter halos.

 We have discussed the generic properties of these mass distributions.
 Their resulting metric solutions all have a de Sitter behavior near the origin, finite scalar invariants, and finite temperature if they describe black holes.
 In the latter case, the evaporation processes are marked by the finiteness of the temperature which first increases to a maximum value then decreases to absolute zero at the end of the process, contrary to the Schwarzschild case where the temperature unceasingly increases to infinity during the process of evaporation.